arsham/shark/README.md

 - You can add the current location of the cursor or make **notes** on the current location in the **quickfix/local** lists with repeatable mappings.
 - You can **manipulate** quickfix/local lists.
+- It comes with integration with **git** and gist.
+- Has a lot of useful feedback in the gutter.
 - Statusline is configures with **feline**.
+- It is set to give a lot of useful information about the buffer.
+- Prettier quickfix buffer and quickfix tools.
+- The theme is setup with Lua to take advantage of its performance.

 1. [Setup](#setup)
 2. [Functionality](#functionality)